shoeheng/dbmle/dbmle-pkg/README.md

 Both commands return a DBMLEResult object whose .report() method prints a formatted summary of standard statistics, and MLEs.
 More statistics are reported if `auxiliary = True`.

+### 2. Command Line Usage

+Once installed, you can also use dbmle directly in the command line.
+The first example Python code above would equivalently be

+    dbmle --xI1 50 --xI0 11 --xC1 23 --xC0 31 --method exhuastive --auxiliary False

+### 3. Using `dbmle` in Stata
 ----------------------------------------------------------------------
 Options
 ----------------------------------------------------------------------